 However, I will be grateful if you stay with me.
 Hey, look, I can be grateful after all, but I need a sound reason for it.
-In my mind, we owe gratefulness when we receive something that we were not entitled to, by anyone's duty or a code of our established closeness---period.
+In my mind, we owe gratefulness when we receive something that we were not entitled to according to others' "duty" or a code of our established closeness---period.

 Why Say "Thanks" for Our Life?

 You may argue with me all you want, but we don't owe gratefulness for "being alive".
 Not to our parents, not to our gods.
-It was our parents' wish to have us---or an accident, as it happens more often than not.
-Their raising us was their duty, not a "favor", and, as you may even start agreeing with me, we don't "owe" gratefulness for being loved.
+It was our parents' wish to have us---or was it merely an accident, as it happens more often than not.
+Their raising us was their duty, not a "favor to us", and, as you may even start agreeing with me, we don't "owe" gratefulness for being loved.
 Remember?- when your sweetheart told you "I love you", you didn't say "Thank you".

 Humbleness Is a Virtue---So They Tell Us.
 Yeah, Right.

-As for the Almighty Dude, we can't argue that, for his own reasons that "we are not to question", he created us in his own image, which most of us ordinary folks never understood as well as those super-rich and super-powerful god-like creatures among us on this planet.
+As for the Almighty Dude, we can't argue that, for his own reasons "which we are not to question", he created us in his own image, which most of us ordinary folks never understood as well as those super-smart, super-rich, and super-powerful "god-like" creatures among us on this planet.
 They got the message right, and they don't mind showing off with their heavenly feathers of power and influence, after having mastered their resemblance to god's image.

 Joining the holy book, those chosen few are teaching us to be grateful to our country, among all other demands upon our sense of duty.
 Remember those famous words of John F. Kennedy: "Don't ask what your country can do for you, but what you can do for your country".